zketosis/liam/.ai-agents/memory-bank/activeContext.md

    - Enhanced prompt templates to include PR description and comments sections
    - Updated all related files for consistent terminology

-6. **Schema Override Generation**: Implemented a new pipeline that creates and stores metadata suggestions based on PR reviews, including:
+6. **Schema Override Generation**: Implemented a new pipeline that creates and stores schema override suggestions based on PR reviews, including:
    - New task (`generateSchemaOverrideSuggestionTask`) triggered after a review is saved
    - Processing function (`processGenerateSchemaOverride`) for generating schema override suggestions
-   - Integration with `createKnowledgeSuggestionTask` to store generated metadata
+   - Integration with `createKnowledgeSuggestionTask` to store generated schema override
    - Enhanced prompt with current schema override context for more informed suggestions
    - Added schema files content to the AI prompt for better context and more accurate suggestions
    - Created reusable utility function for fetching schema files content